inobit/llm.nvim/README.md

 - floating chat window
 - session manage
 - translate
-  one can directly translate and replace in the buffer, or use the TS command to translate the specified content(the result will be output to the `t` register).
+  one can directly translate and replace in the buffer, or use the TS command to translate the specified content(the result will be displayed in a floating window).
   ```shell
   :TS { E2Z | Z2E | Z2E_CAMEL | Z2E_UNDERLINE } <text>
   ```